Yash-Solanki6803/TypeScript/TypeScriptNotes.md

 ### Never

 The never type is used when you are sure that something is never going to occur.
-For example, you write a function that throws an error, then the return type of the function will be never.
+For example, you write a function that throws an error, then the return type of the function will be never or a function which has an endless loop will also return never.

 ```typescript
 function error(message: string): never {